 I used to feel exhausted 24/7.
 I experienced regular mood swings, didn’t have a menstrual cycle or sex drive, slept like shit, and had hard blood sugar swings and cold fingertips.
 Oh and, I felt excessively sore and achy and was chronically sick or getting injured.
 That was my normal.

-Feeling exhausted 24/7, experiencing regular mood swings, not having a menstrual cycle, not having a sex drive, sleeping like shit, hard blood sugar swings, cold finger tips, feeling excessively sore and achey, and chronically being sick or getting injured used to be my normal.
-If we called a spade a spade, I probably couldn’t have checked a SINGLE bullet point off this infographic list a few years ago when I was a competitive CrossFit Regional athlete eating 2000-2200 calories while training 3-4 hrs a day, 6-7 days a week… and also still feeling ashamed/guilty about “eating that much” since CrossFit Games athletes and nutrition companies loved sharing this idea that it was normal to train on 1600-1800 calories, aka 0 food.
+If we called a spade a spade, I probably couldn’t have checked a single bullet point off this infographic list a few years ago.
+That was when I was a competitive CrossFit Regional athlete eating 2000-2200 calories a day while training 3-4 hours, 6-7 days a week.
+I felt ashamed/guilty about “eating that much” since CrossFit Games athletes and nutrition companies loved sharing that it was normal to train on 1600-1800 calories, AKA zero food.

-To reiterate the elephant in the room: if eating at maintenance calories doesn’t remedy things like your menstrual health, thyroid health, etc – you may have to gain weight and body fat to restore health and eliminate symptoms.
+Let’s reiterate the elephant in the room.
+If eating at maintenance calories doesn’t remedy things like your menstrual health, thyroid health, etc, you may have to gain weight and body fat to restore health and eliminate symptoms.

 WANT MORE HELP?

 You can find all of this information and more by grabbing a copy of my Nutrition e-Book, The Ultimate Guide to Nutrition, Muscle Gain, & Fat Loss.